viadee/vPAV/docs/README.md

 We will keep these as stable as possible, in order to enable users to analyse and integrate results into the toolsets of their choice.

 ## Cooperation
 Feel free to report issues, questions, ideas or patches.
 We are looking forward to it.
+For more information please refer to Contributing.md.

 ## Resources
 Status of the development branch: [![Build Status](https://travis-ci.org/viadee/vPAV.svg?branch=development)](https://travis-ci.org/viadee/vPAV)